The Manley 16 x2 Mixer - Tubes on the 2-Buss!

-Then on the 2-Buss section pictured below here on the left, you have your R&L Main mix outputs, Main and Mini Monitor outputs, Tape playback L&R, as well as your pair of External Inputs.
+Then on the 2-Buss section pictured below here on the left, you have your R&L Main mix outputs, Main and Mini Monitor outputs, Tape Playback L&R monitor inputs, as well as another pair of External Inputs.

-And there's your AUX send for the LINE channels....
+And there's your AUX send from the LINE channels....

 What's in this thing?